-- 1. 'Output or result based SCOs', sometimes also referred to as 'performance based' SCOs: this category includes costs linked to outputs, results, activities, deliverables in the framework of a specific project (for example the determination of a lump sum for the organization of a conference, or for the realisation of a determined output/activity).
+- 1. 'Output or result based SCOs', sometimes also referred to as 'performance based' SCOs: this category includes costs linked to outputs, results, activities, deliverables in the framework of a specific project (for example the determination of a lump sum for the organisation of a conference, or for the realisation of a determined output/activity).
 Where possible and appropriate, lump sums, unit costs or flat rates must be determined in such a way to allow their payment upon achievement of concrete outputs and/or results.
-They will be authorised by the relevant authorising officer (i.e. first in the guidelines of a call for proposals, then if recommended to be accepted by the evaluation committee, they will be formally approved by the AO and stated in the contract 188).
+They will be authorised by the relevant authorising officer (i.e. first in the guidelines of a call for proposals, then if recommended to be accepted by the evaluation committee, they will be formally approved by the AO and stated in the contract).
 It must be noted that the threshold of EUR 60 000 no longer applies. - 2.
-'Other/recurrent SCOs'.
-This second category entails simplified cost options embedded in the accounting practices of the beneficiary, for which an ex-ante assessment is deemed necessary to ensure coherence across services, considering the need of a consistent application of the conditions required.
-Examples are: an additional percentage on actual salaries to cover remuneration-related costs or the use of an allocation method to apportion costs of a project office foreseen in the Description of the Action.
-In order for the authorising officer to allow the use of systemic/recurrent SCOs, the beneficiary's cost accounting practices need to have been positively assessed by an independent external auditor based on standard ToRs provided by the Commission.
-Criteria for acceptance of systemic/recurrent SCOs will be defined by the Commission and translated in the above mentioned standardised ToRs.
+'Other/ SCOs'.
+This second category entails simplified cost options embedded in the accounting practices of the beneficiary, if they are accepted by national authorities under comparable funding schemes.
+In this case, the grant beneficiary shall demonstrate that the national authority accepted the cost accounting practices and will have to specify in which context this acceptance was given.
+The evaluation committee will assess if the funding scheme is comparable.
+To obtain reimbursement of this category of SCOs, the beneficiary shall make reference to the comparable funding schemes of national authorities in the budget justification sheet (annex B).
+In case the evaluation committee and the contracting authority are not satisfied with the quality of the justification provided reimbursement on the basis of actually incurred costs is always possible.